LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 	- They claim to have their own repository, but it is just the Arch repository delayed for a couple of weeks.
 	- In their [website](https://manjaro.org/), we quote: "```*You have full control* and you will not be prevented from breaking your own installation [...]```" They tell you that "`you have full control`" over the system, which is completely false because, for example, you cannot use other init systems like OpenRC in Manjaro anymore, or you cannot use Runit.
 		- https://forum.manjaro.org/t/manjaro-openrc-will-be-discontinued/28387
+- **A-holes**
+	- Manjaro does not contribute to the upstream at all.
+[Canonical at least contributes at a minimum](https://www.phoronix.com/scan.php?page=news_item&px=RedHat-SUSE-Canonical-Kern-10s).

 # Future plans

 Everything we plan to add in the future in this page will be in [TODO.md](/TODO.md).